cityofaustin/Residential-Permitting/_projects/interior-remodel/define.md

 * Moving an interior wall,
 * Changing an exterior wall, such as adding a window or door, or changing a window size.

+Examples of projects that qualify for an interior remodel permit include:

+* Kitchen remodels,
+* Bathroom remodels,
+* Adding a window or door where one did not originally exist,
+* Or making a window bigger.

 Your interior remodel may need a demolition permit, particularly if you are moving or changing an interior wall, or changing a window shape.
 Extra consideration will be taken when changing a load-bearing wall or support in your home.

 ### New Addition Permit